Africans in Malaysia faces many hurdles as the country needs to do more to change Malaysia from "Truly Asia" to truly accepting.

 To begin with, Malaysia seems an unlikely place for mass immigration from Africa, yet the south-east Asian nation has increasingly become a favoured destination for international students and healthcare tourism.
 Africans looking for academic opportunities and/or healthcare can enjoy high standards of both for a fraction of the cost of similar services in more traditional destinations like Europe.

 Moreover, Malaysia has silently built up a substantial investment portfolio in Africa, capitalizing on decades of engagement with the continent.
-In fact, in 2011 alone Malaysia invested $19 billion in Africa, making Kuala Lumpur, not Beijing, Africa’s largest partner.
+In fact, in 2011 alone Malaysia invested $19 billion in Africa, making Kuala Lumpur, not Beijing, Africa’s largest partner for that year.
 Malaysia’s dominance in the palm oil industry also ties it to Africa, where it is looking to expand, aided by the fact the oil palm is native to many West African states.

 Malaysia’s status as a modern Muslim nation also provides it with greater access to Muslim majority African nations, especially given Malaysia’s role in the halal food and services sectors.
 Lastly, Malaysia’s leading role in the Islamic finance - or sukuk - sector allows it to further augment its disproportionate footprint in Africa.